 Since 2010, through Beef Counts, more than 2.5 million servings of protein rich, nutritious beef has reached Washington families who turn to Food Lifeline and Second Harvest for food assistance.

 Back in 2010, when leaders of our Washington Beef Community learned just how little high-quality protein, like beef, reaches our food bank system (only about 4% of all food donations), they felt that was unacceptable and set about to make a change.
 Beef Counts was launched in Washington state with the help of many producer volunteers, Agri Beef and the Washington State Beef Commission.

 The Washington Cattlemen's and CattleWomen's Associations, County Cattlemen's Associations, the Washington Cattle Feeders Association, and Agri Beef Co. have teamed up to help the Beef Counts program make a big impact, one nutritious beef serving at a time.
 Local farmers and ranchers work together to raise funds and donate cash and cattle to match or exceed Agri Beef's $50,000 annual donation.
 The donated beef is processed and shipped from the Washington Beef packing plant in Toppenish, WA and distributed to people in need across Washington through our partnership with Second Harvest and Food Lifeline.

-The Washington State Beef Commission is proud to partner with Food Lifeline and Haggen Foods, in western Washington, and Second Harvest and Rosauers Supermarkets & Super 1 Foods, in eastern Washington, to promote and grow the Beef Counts program.
+The Washington State Beef Commission is proud to partner with Food Lifeline, in western Washington, and Second Harvest and Rosauers Supermarkets & Super 1 Foods, in eastern Washington, to promote and grow the Beef Counts program.
 Both service organizations work with a network of food bank locations in dozens of Washington communities to get more beef to more people in need and the grocery store partners are proud to raise awareness of hunger and fund-raise to help meet the need for high quality protein in the food bank system.